 So many resources for finding articles!
 To choose where to start, consider what you are looking for.
-Do you want to find articles about a topic?
+Do you want to retrieve a specific article, or do you want to find articles about a topic?
 Do you want to find all the articles about a topic?
-Do you want to familiarize yourself with articles from a particular author, grant, journal, or institution?
-Or maybe you already have a citation, and you just want to retrieve the article's full text?
+Do you want to find articles from a particular author, grant, journal, or institution?
 Or perhaps you already have an article's PDF, and you want to get its citation information into EndNote, RefWorks, or another citation manager?
 Different databases work best for different tasks.
-Check out all that we offer, and don't be shy -- contact me if you'd like to ask about choosing the right databases and crafting targeted searches for your research question.
+Check out all that we offer, and contact me if you'd like to ask about choosing the right databases and crafting targeted searches for your research question.

 Core databases for public health and biomedical literature: PubMed, Global Health, Embase, Scopus, Web of Science, Articles+

 Global Health is our specialist database for public health.
-It's smaller than PubMed, with slightly under three million records.
+It's small, around three million records.
 So why search it?
-Because more than 40% its citations (for journal articles, reports, books, theses, and conference proceedings) are unique.
-And don't be misled by the name; Global Health is global, not because it's limited to global health as a topic, but because it includes publications from a hundred countries in fifty languages (most with English abstracts).
-In fact, Global Health covers chronic diseases, environmental and occupational health, epidemiology and biostatistics, health systems, and more.
+Because more than 40% its citations (for journal articles, reports, books, theses, and conference proceedings) are unique: not available from other databases.
+It covers chronic diseases, environmental and occupational health, epidemiology and biostatistics, and health systems -- not just global health.

 Like PubMed, Embase has millions of citations from biomedical journals, complete with subject indexing.
 Unlike PubMed, Embase also includes conference abstracts.
 Embase is especially good for pharmacology because its controlled vocabulary, Emtree, covers drug and chemical terms extensively.
-Embase has more than 31 million citations from six thousand conferences and eight thousand journals; some of those journals are not included in PubMed.
-If you're doing a comprehensive search, you need to search PubMed/MEDLINE and Embase.
+If you're doing a comprehensive search, you need to search PubMed/MEDLINE and Embase (at least).

-Scopus is the largest citation database, with more than 60 million records from more than twenty thousand journals, as well as conference papers and patents.
-About a third of those publications are in the health sciences, but you'll also find information from the social, life, and physical sciences.
-Scopus is excellent for cross-disciplinary questions and grey literature, but you'll need to use keywords, instead of controlled vocabulary, to search.
+Scopus is the largest citation you can access through Yale.
+It has publications in the health sciences, but you'll also find information relevant to public health research from social science journals here.
 Scopus also has interesting features for analyzing result sets, citation trends, and impact metrics for articles, authors, and journals.

-Google Scholar is popular with researchers because it's easy to search and helps you find open access literature.
-If you want to become a power user, come to one of our Google Scholar workshops.
-Still, Google Scholar shouldn't be your only choice.
-First, no one outside Google knows its scope and coverage.
-Second, you can't download batches of citations.
+Google Scholar has lots of material, and it's not limited (as many databases are) to searching title/abstract instead of full text.
+If the Google Scholar relevance ranking algorithm is helping you find what you need, excellent!
+Still, it has some limitations: it's hard to refine your queries, you can't use Boolean operators, you can't download batches of citations.
 So, for any comprehensive literature search, you'll want to use other resources.
 But sometimes you don't need a comprehensive search; for those times, you can set up your Google Scholar settings to include YaleLinks so that you can get full-text easily.